bright/new-www/_posts/2017-12-22-polish-tech-night.md

 ![image](/images/polish-tech-night/berlin-workshops2.jpg)

 The Evening part attracted crowds including numerous business people, startups and venture capital partners as well as people associated with the investment and technology world in Berlin.
 There were 7 interesting pitches presenting some original ideas born in Polish startups.
-No to mention the networking part afterwards, which lasted until late evening hours.
+Not to mention the networking part afterwards, which lasted until late evening hours.

 ![image](/images/polish-tech-night/berlin-evening-event.jpg)